Search

 December 19, 2025 — Anthropic shares its compliance framework for the California Transparency in Frontier AI Act.

-🔗 Official Announcement
+🔗 Official announcement

 Why It Matters